 Holy basil helps control glucose and lower cortisol levels.

-Holy basil and its main component, eugenol, has been shown to offer protection against elevated cortisol, as well as glucose control.
-These abilities positively affect the brain, thyroid, the gastrointestinal system, and other organs; as well as support glycemic control, recovery, and wound healing; and the immune system.
+Holy basil and its main component, eugenol, has been shown to offer protection against elevated cortisol, as well as improved glucose control.
+These abilities positively affect the brain, thyroid, the gastrointestinal system1, and other organs; as well as support glycemic control, recovery, and wound healing; and the immune system.
 Holy basil might also protect the liver, help with nicotine withdrawal, and elevate the mood, especially providing relief from mild depression.

 While holy basil may contribute to lower cortisol levels and provide support for the immune system and other key players in a healthy physiological ecosystem, it's advised to follow a proper personalized adrenal fatigue recovery plan.
 If you’re in advanced stages of adrenal fatigue, the body can be very sensitive to any form of supplementation, and you may require additional nutrients prior, based on guidance from your practitioner.